ivancanizares/entra-docs/docs/identity/domain-services/tutorial-configure-networking.md

 In this tutorial, let's configure the Azure virtual network DNS servers to direct all queries to the Domain Services domain controllers.

-1. In the Microsoft Entra admin center, select the resource group of the peered virtual network, such as *myResourceGroup*.
+1. In the Azure Portal, select the resource group of the peered virtual network, such as *myResourceGroup*.
 From the list of resources, choose the peered virtual network, such as *myVnet*.
 1. In the left-hand menu of the virtual network window, select **DNS servers**.
 1. By default, a virtual network uses the built-in Azure-provided DNS servers.
 Choose to use **Custom** DNS servers.
 Enter the IP addresses for the Domain Services domain controllers, which are usually *10.0.2.4* and *10.0.2.5*.
 Confirm these IP addresses on the **Overview** window of your managed domain in the portal.